Nelson00011/SocialApp/README.md

 ## Additional Resources & Helpful Hints:
 - [Next](https://nextjs.org/docs/getting-started#system-requirements)
--- <Link/> uses href instead of to & getStaticProps is required.
+-- < Link /> uses href instead of to & getStaticProps is required.
 - [Dynamic Routes](https://nextjs.org/docs/routing/dynamic-routes) in Next.js
 - [CSS modules](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/) to allow styles to be treated like objects.
 - [MongoDB](https://www.mongodb.com/) will need to be connected with Node.js Driver.